smo0ths/UE4CommOpti/README.md

 sg.FoliageQuality=0

-Other commands to test some devs forget to turn off mouse smoothing in games:
+Other commands to test some devs forget proper settings:

 FullscreenMode=0
 bAltEnterTogglesFullscreen=1